 Date: Thursday, August 18th, 2011, 06:44

-Stay tuned for additional details and if you’ve tried the new app and have any feedback to offer, let us know what you think in the comments.
+Stay tuned for additional details as they become available and if you’ve used in-air Wi-Fi before and have any feedback to offer, please let us know.